Novo Nordisk

 → Led UX Research exploration and testing

-→ Contributed to design systems
+→ Contributed to design system

 → Established culture and processes of user-centricity within our product teams